What is the Community Small Grant Fund?

 Please read the information below to understand what is required and also the step-by-step guide to see what information you will need before applying.
-You can click on the “apply here” button to download an application form or contact us, as below, to ask for a paper copy to be sent to you.
+You can click on the “apply here” button to download an application form.
+If you would prefer to receive a paper copy to complete then contact us

-Contact: If you have any questions about the information and or need any support to develop your project get in touch : Mags Bryson Neighbourhood Coordinator firstname.lastname@example.org 01422 288017
+If you have any questions about the information and or need any support to develop your project get in touch:

 Step-by-Step guide to completing the application form: